yhat/db.py/README.rst

    prefixed with ``pg_`` that you probably don't actually care about. on the other had if you're administrating a database, you might want to query these tables
--  *limit*: Default number of records to return in a query.
+-  *limit*: default number of records to return in a query.
 This is used by the DB.query method.
 You can override it by adding limit={X} to the ``query`` method, or by passing an argument to ``DB()``.
 None indicates that there will be no limit (That's right, you'll be